jwc20/jwc20/README.md

     - (I am using free version of vercel(frontend), render(backend), and redis cloud. same as above.)
   - [react, fastapi, websocket]

-- massive classic and ultimate tic-tac-toe game
-  - [react, fastapi, websocket]

 ### backlog (not in a specific order)

-- weightlifting scoreboard
+- weightlifting scoreboard (probably will work on this next)
 - something similar to [kyechan99/capsule-render](https://github.com/kyechan99/capsule-render)
 - online poker advisor using LLM (using some kind of screengrab and QtPy)
 - youtube downloader gui using QtPy and youtube-dl